jim-schwoebel/pylicense/README.md

 # license_info
 Repo for quick access to copy/paste info of licenses into code base.

+# Commercial licenses

+TBA

+# Research licenses

-# Research and academic use license
+## Research and academic use license

         [Package] version 1.x
           - To build and optimize machine learning models -